nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanometer scale at which these sensors operate.

-### Expanded Definition and Usage\nNanobiosensors represent a significant advancement in the field of biosensor technology, where the application of nanoscale materials dramatically improves the interaction between the sensor and the target analyte.
+### Expanded Definition and Usage:
+Nanobiosensors represent a significant advancement in the field of biosensor technology, where the application of nanoscale materials dramatically improves the interaction between the sensor and the target analyte.
 The increased surface area, unique electronic, optical, or electrochemical properties of nanomaterials lead to higher sensitivity and faster response times.
 These sensors can be made highly selective through functionalization with specific biological or chemical receptors, ensuring accurate and relevant detection in complex samples.

 In medical diagnostics, nanobiosensors enable the early detection and monitoring of diseases such as cancer, diabetes, and infectious diseases by identifying specific biomarkers in bodily fluids.
 In environmental science, they provide tools for detecting pollutants or toxins at very low concentrations, facilitating the protection of ecosystems and human health.
 In the food industry, nanobiosensors ensure food safety by detecting pathogens, toxins, and other harmful substances.